kariminf/aruudy/README.md

     - Finding the arabic prosodic units "watad" and "sabab" based on haraka (vowel)
     - Finding the english prosodic units based on syllables
     - Detecting Arabic poetry meter
+    - Affording feet types and the parts according to these feet

 - web